Chinese hackers breached State Dept., other government email on eve of Blinken visit, officials say

 The hack was disclosed late Tuesday by Microsoft in a blog post.
 It said it was alerted to the breach, which it blamed on a state-backed, espionage-focused Chinese hacking group "known to target government agencies in Western Europe," on June 16.
 Microsoft said the group, which it calls Storm-0558, had gained access to email accounts affecting about 25 organizations, including government agencies, since mid-May as well as to consumer accounts of individuals likely associated with those agencies.

 Neither Microsoft nor U.S. officials would identify the agencies or governments impacted.
-But a senior CISA official told reporters in a press call that just a handful of those organizations are in the United States.
+A senior CISA official told reporters in a press call that the number of affected organizations in the United States is in the single digits.

 While the official declined to say whether U.S. officials are displeased with Microsoft over the breach, U.S. National Security Council spokesman Adam Hodge noted that it was “government safeguards” that detected the intrusion and added, “We continue to hold the procurement providers of the U.S. Government to a high security threshold.”